dani84bs/AnnotationSync.koplugin/README.md

   - Restart KOReader as indicated after selection

 - Sync your annotations at any time:
-  - Tools -> Annotation Sync -> Manual Sync
+  - Use the menu: Tools -> Annotation Sync -> Manual Sync
+  - Or bind the "Annotation Sync: Manual Sync" action to a gesture or keyboard shortcut
+  - Or add the "Annotation Sync: Manual Sync" action to a profile action list

 ## Details
 AnnotationSync stores its files directly in the selected cloud storage